open-traffic-generator/otg-examples/docker-compose/b2b-3pair/README.md

 # KENG three back-to-back pairs setup with Docker Compose

 ## Overview
 This lab is an extension of [Ixia-c back-to-back](README.md) traffic engine setup.
-[Free version](https://github.com/open-traffic-generator/ixia-c/blob/main/docs/faq.md#Ixia-c-free-version) of Ixia-c supports up to 4 traffic engine ports.
-If the number of ports you need exceeds four, a commercial subscription to Ixia-c – [Keysight Elastic Traffic Generator](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) - should be used.
-In this setup, we're using an evaluation copy of the Keysight Elastic Traffic Generator controller.
-Read more about access to the evaluation copy in [KENG.md](/KENG.md).
+[Community Edition](../../KENG.md) of Ixia-c supports up to 4 traffic engine ports.
+If the number of ports you need exceeds four, a commercial subscription to Ixia-c should be used.
+In this example, the testbed has 3 pairs of Ixia-c ports, and thus requires a valid license to work.

 ![Diagram](./diagram.png)